Brent Taylor (Canadian politician): Personal life

 Sometime in the 1970s, he climbed to the summit of Mount Washington.

 In 1981, he married Janice Helen Price.

-Until early October 2019, he appeared with regularity on a YouTube channel called "Post2Post", of whose videos he is considered the co-host, and that was created by his son Neil, where they talk about ice hockey.
+Starting in late 2017, he appeared with regularity on a YouTube channel called "Post2Post", of whose videos he is considered the co-host, and that was created by his son Neil, where they talk about ice hockey.
 Taylor is a great fan of the Montreal Canadiens.
 He is affectionately referred to by fans of the channel as the "GOAT" (an acronym for Greatest of All Time).
 In a video posted on October 6, 2019, his son Neil Taylor said that he would be moving from Prince Edward Island to Fredericton, New Brunswick; as a result, it was said that Brent would be appearing less frequently from then on, but both Neil and Brent said that Brent would still make occasional appearances on the channel.

 He is a distant relative of American journalist and media personality Anderson Cooper.

+On May 13, 2026, Taylor's son Neil publicly revealed that Taylor had stage 4 terminal cancer.